 As with anything in life, there is no substitute for positivity.
 If employees grow up in a positive, motivated and performing environment, they get into the company culture in no time and performance becomes second nature for them.

 Positive thinking runs hand in hand with motivation and having a positive environment is critical to the success of your company.
 Negative personnel spread negativity like a virus and should be neutralized as soon as possible.
 If the employer cannot change the attitude of a negative person, they should find something else to waste their negativity on and move on to a different organization.

 Working in a motivated team helps everybody to be motivated towards a common goal.
-It does however happen that certain employees and especially in the larger organizations perform well on their own but cannot work in teams and think they would perform better by walking over their peers to get to the top.
-This behavior is as bad as negativity and should be eliminated from the group.
+It does, however, happen that certain employees and especially in the larger organizations perform well on their own but cannot work in teams and think they would perform better by walking over their peers to get to the top.
+This behaviour is as bad as negativity and should be eliminated from the group.

 Once a group of employees are motivated to perform their tasks and reach their goals, it’s important that the employer understands that it’s a continuous process and motivation should constantly be maintained.

 A good way of maintaining motivation in the organization is to constantly communicate progress and feedback to the group and to show them the results of their performance.
 Having a transparent process showing employees how the company is improving with their inputs and how effort relates to profit works very well.